reiver/deso-history/README.md

 **Yahoo!
 Groups**, free hosted **mailing-lists** and **web-forums**, shut-down by Yahoo!
 Yahoo! did not give people or organizations a chance to archive it — thus a lot of Internet history was lost.

+# Year 2009

+Bitcoin was launch.
+Bitcoin is _not_ social-media, but was part of the broader peer-to-peer (P2P) scene.
+Bitcoin is also the original inspiration for Ethereum, all other cryptocurrencies, etc.

 # Year 2001

 **Yahoo!
 Groups**, free hosted **mailing-lists** and **web-forums**, created by Yahoo!